Contrary to popular belief, not all dogs are natural swimmers. In fact, many puppies never learn to swim due to the absence of an elder dog.

 Tips on How to Train Your Dog to Swim in a Pool

-While swimming comes naturally to some dogs, others may not be built to survive in water.
-So, before you begin to train your pooch on how to swim in the pool with you, you will need to figure out the level of difficulty you will be dealing with.
+Before you begin to train your dog to swim in the pool with you, you should consider the level of difficulty you will be facing.
 Some of the safest ways to start this journey are:

 Put a life-jacket on your dog and make them walk on the shallow water.
 It is important for your pooch to be okay with having water on your body and paws, this is especially crucial if your dog is a reluctant bather in general.